Antony Sanders Death -Dead - Obituary - Cause of Death :Antony Sanders has Died. - Deaths & Obituaries

 Antony Sanders Death -Dead – Obituary – Cause of Death :Antony Sanders has Died.

-Tyler Stottlemyer is with Antony Sanders.
-12h · Today couldn’t have been any worse!
-Antony Sanders you have been my bestfriend since 8th grade… from cosmic skate, to orioles games, to moving back from Georgia in 2016.
+Alpha Armor Apparel 2h · Bro, this business is now for you, your family and Shanna.
+I hope your okay up there, I promise I will hold it down, down here.
+You will forever be my brother.
+I promise to have your mom, your family and Shanna.
+RIP to my bestfriend Today couldn’t have been any worse!
+Antony Sanders you have been my bestfriend since 8th grade… from cosmic skate, to orioles games, to moving back from Georgia in 2016 when I got out of the military.
 Our memories go on and on.
 I love ya bro fly high.
-RIP Miss you man
+RIP Miss you man.
+This one is for you!

 NOTICE.